-As of April 30, 2020, total unrecognized compensation expense cost related to non-vested RSUs was \$20.1 million, adjusted for estimated forfeitures, based on the estimated fair value of the Company's common stock at the time of grant.
-The weighted-average period to be recognized is indeterminable until an IPO or a change in control occurs.
+As of July 31, 2020, total unrecognized compensation expense related to non-vested RSUs was \$30.7 million, adjusted for estimated forfeitures, based on the estimated fair value of the Company's common stock at the time of grant.
+The weighted-average period to be recognized is 3.52 years.